-- · Complete the course within the duration specified in the COE - Maintain satisfactory academic progress - Maintain approved Overseas Student Health Cover (OSHC) while in Australia - Remain with the principal education provider for 6 calendar months, unless issued a letter of release from the provider to attend another institution - Notify your training provider of your Australian address and any subsequent changes of address within seven calendar days.
+- Complete the course within the duration specified in the COE - Maintain satisfactory academic progress - Maintain approved Overseas Student Health Cover (OSHC) while in Australia - ➤ Remain with the principal education provider for 6 calendar months, unless issued a letter of release from the provider to attend another institution - ➤ Notify your training provider of your Australian address and any subsequent changes of address within seven calendar days.

-For a full list of mandatory and discretionary student visa conditions please visit the Department of Home affairs.

-For more information, please check www.homeaffairs.gov.au/trav/stud

-Under the simplified student visa framework arrangements introduced in July 2016 streamlined evidentiary requirements apply and the student visa student may be able to satisfy the Department of their financial capacity and English language proficiency by declaration only.
+For a full list of mandatory and discretionary student visa conditions please visit the Department of Home Affairs.
+For more information, please check www.homeaffairs.gov.au/trav/stud may be able to satisfy the Department of their financial capacity and English language proficiency by declaration only.
 This is dependent on the level of risk assessment of each student visa application.
 This is determined by taking into account the risk rating of the applicant's country of origin combined with the risk rating of KII, as a provider on the CRICOS register.